tweag/python-monorepo-example/2017-08-24-linear-types-packed-data.md

 a one-step unfolding function, `caseTree`, which you can as well think of as an elaborate `case-of` (pattern matching) construct.
 There is a twist: `Packed` is indexed by a list of types.
-This is because of the right-subtree issue that I mentionned above: once I've read a `Branch` tag, I have a pointer to the left subtree, but not to the right subtree.
+This is because of the right-subtree issue that I mentioned above: once I've read a `Branch` tag, I have a pointer to the left subtree, but not to the right subtree.
 So all I can say is that I have a pointer which is followed by the representation of two consecutive trees (in the